This post contains affiliate links. You can see my full disclosure here.

 We made our own DIY wands from jumbo chopsticks, hot glue & spray paint.
 Again if you want more details on that tutorial it is saved to my Harry Potter highlights on Instagram.
 But I will give you an overview here.

 I ordered these 13 inch chopsticks from amazon, I actually thought they looked pretty cool and wand-ish as is, so I left some of them plain (the Phoenix Tail Feather core pictured above).
 With the rest of them I added hot glue in various patterns to look like the Harry Potter wands.
 I googled some images and just tried to mimic them.
 Once the hot glue dried, (I propped them up against plastic disposable cups as I worked) I spray painted half of them black (dragon heart string core) and half of them gold (unicorn hair core).
+The wand labels are party of my party pack!
+You can purchase that with the button below.

 After getting their house scarves, the kids got to go to Ollivanders to choose their wand (or did the wands choose them??).
 These will be very important for Potions class.
 And also, another fun party favor for them to take home.